4GeeksAcademy/python-lists-loops-programming-exercises/README.md

 [![build by developers](https://img.shields.io/twitter/follow/4geeksacademy?style=social&logo=twitter)](https://twitter.com/4geeksacademy)

-Looping is one of the most challenging topics to grasp when learning how to code, learn all the possible ways to loop in python, looping lists, touples, dictionaries and other data-structures.
+Looping is one of the most challenging topics to grasp when learning how to code, you willlearn:

+1. all the possible ways to loop in python,

+2.  looping lists, touples, dictionaries and other data-structures.

 The entire tutorial is 👆 interactive, ✅ auto-graded and with. 📹 video tutorials.

 <h3>📚 Table of contents:</h3>
 <table>